Render content which can be refreshed via Ajax.

 This exercise will have you demonstrate an understanding of Drupal themes and how to develop CSS to theme the default markup created by Drupal, with particular reference to CSS naming conventions.

 Drush is the command line shell and Unix scripting interface for Drupal.
 The most common way to install Drush is to install it on a per-project basis using Composer.
-We'll walk through the steps to do that, as well as how to set up the Drush Launcher tool (to make it possible to execute Drush commands without having to specify a full path to the executable).
+We'll walk through the steps to do that, as well as how to make it possible to execute Drush commands without having to specify a full path to the executable every time.

 In this tutorial we'll: